nth-chile/gagesalzano2/src/_projects/Valley.md

 <div><img class='full-height' src='{{ site.url }}/assets/images/posts/valley/valley-mobile-5.png' /></div>

-<p class="bg-dark">As a reference to the times while the team was building Valley, the website featured a faux-Zoom huddle where each employee got a little creative.</p>
+<p class="bg">As a reference to the times while the team was building Valley, the website featured a faux-Zoom huddle where each employee got a little creative.</p>

 {{slide['end']}}